Charl-AI/MNIST-in-every-framework/README.md

 ## Running

 Each mini-project has its own README, describing how to properly do training, inference, visualisation, and submission of results.
 Generally, this project tries to use notebooks in place of `main.py` files to enable easy visualisation of results.
+A nice benefit is that the notebook outputs get uploaded to GitHub, so you can see the outputs of the code without downloading and running it.